ubarsc/ubarsc.github.io/_posts/2025-08-26-ctypesnumba.markdown

 # ctypes

-Python as always had the ability to invoke C using the [`ctypes` module](https://docs.python.org/3/library/ctypes.html).
+Python has always had the ability to invoke C using the [`ctypes` module](https://docs.python.org/3/library/ctypes.html).
 This is a very handy feature when you need to access functionality not normally available in Python.
 However, the main limitation is speed when you need to invoke a function from within a loop.